altayaydemir/altay-dot-wtf/data/notes/how-to-design-a-checkout-experience.md

 Just do whatever Shopify does.

-I'm astonished by the swiftness of their checkout experience.
+I'm astonished by the swiftness of their checkout experience.\
-It is so effortless that makes me worry about something went wrong.
+It's so effortless that makes me worry about something went wrong.

 Everything with one hand.\
 Didn't need to type anything.
 One click, a fingerprint scan, done.